danrcastro/.github/.github/ISSUE_TEMPLATE/Standard Feature Issue.md

 ## Story

-**As a <Agent, Admin, or Patient> of <STDcheck, Healthlabs, UTITreatment and/or Manage>**, I need <some functionality expressed as the user of the app would express the need at a high level>.
+**As a < Agent, Admin, or Patient> of <STDcheck, Healthlabs, UTITreatment and/or Manage > **, I need < some functionality expressed as the user of the app would express the need at a high level >.

-**I need <a deeper description of the need if necessary (most of the time it will be)>.
+**I need < a deeper description of the need if necessary (most of the time it will be) >

-**so that <why do you need this (short description of the business value>.
+**so that < why do you need this (short description of the business value >.

 ## Business Value